neburtron/wears-the-crown/README.md

 - Fixed the last_tab_index spelling mistake in llm_interface so it'd stop giving that error
 - Changed thing var to save in main.py because thing's not a good name

+Update 4: not interesting to read about backend stuff

+Added src folder + did some rework of stuff directly working W LLM APIs Smaller changes
+Doesn't really matter, no one's using these early dev versions.

+Update 5: The one I haven't commited yet

+Bigger one, worked on this for most of today.

+Got rid of playground + replaced W start of domains Played with generation.py a bit (not staying as it is for any amount of time) Modularized a bunch
+I also wrote some stuff in docs/documentation

+This is a pretty substantial update, the only reason this is as short as it is, is because I don't want to go into more detail for the "modularized a bunch" point.
+Non-existant fans, I've made a ton of progress and I'm not slowing down, mark my words, this will be something by the end of August.
+School starts up again, so that's kinda the cut off point / boundry of uncertainty.
+I'll still work on it to be clear, but school's a thing.

 ## Development Plans

 ### Overview